 So make sure there are funds available when they are needed – all of these payments should be set out in the contract before you commence, so you will have a good idea of the timing of required payments.

-6. After the build is complete
+7. After the build of your new website is complete

 Once you website is built, the work doesn’t stop!
 This is the time to launch, promote and share the heck out of your website.
 Even before your site is finished you can be teasing your target audience with promises of what is to come.
 I wrote more detailed posts about what to do once the site is live here and here.
 Prior to your site being completed is the time to plan your launch.